153d Air Refueling Squadron

-Overview
+Mission

 The squadrons aircraft are eight KC-135R Stratotankers.
 The mission of the squadron is to provide air refueling support to major commands of the United States Air Force, as well as other U.S. military forces and the military forces of allied nations.

 History

 World War II

-Activated as part of the Mississippi National Guard in 1939 by the National Guard Bureau.
+Activated as part of the Mississippi National Guard in 1939.
 Equipped with Douglas O-38 observation aircraft.
 Ordered to active service on 15 October 1940 as part of the buildup of the Army Air Corps prior to the United States entry into World War II.
 After the Japanese attack on Pearl Harbor, was attached to Army Air Forces Antisubmarine Command, performed anti-submarine patrols over the Gulf of Mexico until August 1943 when the mission was turned over to the United States Navy.

-Transferred to the European Theater of Operations (ETO), August 1943.
+Transferred to the European Theater of Operations, August 1943.
 Assigned to Ninth Air Force as a photographic reconnaissance unit.
 After the Normandy Invasion in June 1944, because a liaison and courier unit flying light aircraft until the end of the war in Europe.
 Inactivated during December 1945 in Germany.